Wisdom Teeth Removal Atlanta

 We typically perform an oral examination and take a panorex radiograph which helps to clearly outline the situation of your wisdom teeth.
 After the x-rays are taken, we can see existing problems, or future potential problems.
 Issues we often identify are inflammation or infection around the tooth, developing cavities on the adjacent teeth, cysts, or crowding due to the wisdom teeth.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-One of the advantages of coming to Dr. Loetscher, he has additional training in anesthesia, and offers full general anesthesia as done in a hospital setting, rather than just offering deep sedation.
+One of the advantages of coming to Dr. Loetscher and Dr. Best , they have additional training in anesthesia, and offer full general anesthesia as done in a hospital setting, rather than just offering deep sedation.
 This provides a safe airway, and complete patient comfort.

 Anesthesia